zvjaceslavs/intshare/Network_Devices/Other/template_snr_2990g-48/5.0/README.md

 # SNR

-## Description

-## Overview Based on official MIB from vendor (they done some realy weird stuff this time).
-Checked on couple of local single and stacked devices.
-Basic system Items, Triggers and Graphs. ## Author Chirkov V.

 ## Overview

 Based on official MIB from vendor (they done some realy weird stuff this time).
 Checked on couple of local single and stacked devices.
 Basic system Items, Triggers and Graphs.